Information Ingestion & Exchange

 ## Agent Actions (Tool Calling)

-* Purpose: Let agents pull data on demand from your systems (APIs, databases) during a turn.
+* **Purpose**: let the agent pull data on demand from your systems (APIs, databases) during a turn.

-* Behavior: The agent issues tool/action calls you expose; responses become part of the current decision and reply.
+* **Behavior**: the agent issues tool or action calls that you expose, and the responses become part of the current decision and reply.

-* Use for dynamic retrieval (e.g., check order status, fetch appointments) instead of pushing context ahead of time.
+* Use this for dynamic retrieval (checking order status, fetching appointments) instead of pushing context ahead of time.

 {% endcontent-ref %}